Archived:

 Otherwise, set

-to the result of dividing the premultipliedchannel
+channelto the result of dividing the premultipliedchannelvalue by thealphavalue.

 -